theckman/go-fsm/README.md

 ## License
-This code is released for use under the [MIT License](https://tldrlegal.com/license/mit-license), of which the full contense can be found within the [LICENSE](https://github.com/theckman/go-fsm/blob/master/LICENSE) file.
+This code is released for use under the [MIT License](https://tldrlegal.com/license/mit-license), of which the full contents can be found within the [LICENSE](https://github.com/theckman/go-fsm/blob/master/LICENSE) file.

 This license is extremely permissve, and should allow the full use of this code in almost all situations.